lostkuma/loadGlove/README.md

 * To obtain similarity of two given words (cosine similarity). iI words are not in the model, the similarity() function will throw an exception
   `model.similarity("cat", "dog")`
+    **NOTE: this function will be very slow if embeddings were loaded with normalize=False**

 * To obtain top n most simliar words with a given word (default top n is set to 10)
   `model.most_similar("cat", topn=10)`